Welding is a method of joining materials by applying heat, pressure, or both with or without filler metal, to produce a permanent fusion.

 - welding metallurgy

 Blueprint reading and math are an integral part of this program to ensure our graduates may be successful in many welding environments.
 The program emphasizes the importance of good workmanship, professionalism, and work ethic.
-The program is comprised of 690 hours of welding, 100 hours of print reading, 100 hours of math, and 10 hours of a career readiness course.
+The 800-hour program is comprised of 670 hours of welding, 60 hours of print reading, 60 hours of math, and 10 hours of a career readiness course.

 Although not required for many welding positions, graduates of the GACTC welding program have the opportunity to complete an associate degree with several local colleges and universities.
 Please contact the Continuing Education office for details.